Phylloxera/amr-bioinfo-demo/README.md

 * record batch number and time
 * available input types are `paired-fqgz` (default), `contigs`, 6 long read types: `nano-raw`, `nano-corr`, `nano-hq`, `pacbio-raw`, `pacbio-corr`, `pacbio-hifi` (unassembled long read sequencing in FASTA or FASTQ format, gz compressed or uncompressed)
 ## GET INFORMATION FROM THE RUN
-### does not have a copy icon because of user specific parameters
 ``
 scontrol show job <job id> #record run time and jobstate ``